SNP left in financial confusion after Murrell resignation

-THE resignation of Nicola Sturgeon’s husband as SNP chief executive left the party in the dark over a key partt of its finances, according to emails obtained by the Herald.
+The resignation of Nicola Sturgeon’s husband as SNP chief executive left the party in the dark over a key part of its finances, according to emails obtained by the Herald.

 Files released under freedom of information show Peter Murrell’s sudden exit saw the party scrabbling for information about a taxpayer-funded grant worth almost £150,000.